fetis/30-seconds-of-angular/snippets/component-state-debugging.md

 ---
 # Content

-Debug the component state in the browser console by printing
+Debug the component state in the browser console by running:
 ```typescript
 ng.probe($0).componentInstance
 ```

-> `$0` - stands for the DOM node currently selected in dev tools (`$1` for the previous one and so on).
+> `$0` - is the DOM node currently selected in dev tools (`$1` for the previous one and so on).

 # Bonus

-With Ivy renderer engine
+With Ivy renderer engine:
 ```typescript
 ng.getComponent($0)
 ```